 He watched them through the coffee shop window long past the point where he'd grown cold and annoyed.
 The man touched the hand of the woman with affection, and she smiled back.
 The watcher wanted to be inside, too, drinking coffee and chatting with a pretty girl.
-But tonight, his plan was to watch and see what happened between the man who was so important to their plans, and the woman he met for coffee every other Saturday night.
-Perhaps he could use the information to his advantage someday soon to move up in the organization.
+But tonight, his plan was to observe the man who was so important to their plans, and the woman he met for coffee every other Saturday night.
+Perhaps he could use the information to his advantage to move up in the organization.

 “What did you do?”

 She shrugged.
 “Put the baby on her chest, covered it with a blanket, and exited on the third floor.
 The doc met us in the hall, and we got her into a room.
-We looked for the dad but he was so stunned he hadn’t gotten out of the elevator before the doors closed and didn’t even know what floor his wife was on.”
+We looked for the dad but he was so stunned he hadn’t gotten out of the elevator before the doors closed, and didn’t even know what floor his wife was on.”
 She chuckled and took a sip of coffee, though the caffeine couldn’t touch the fatigue from her last twelve hours of work.

 She put the cup down.
-“How are you doing?” she asked.
-He, too, looked tired—more tired than usual.
+“How are you doing?”
+He looked even more tired than usual.

 “Um, yes, Dan.
-I’d, um, love to.
-You sure?”
+I’d love to.”

 “I need some… I don’t know.
 I need something normal.”